ӰԺ

 Through Joint Fellowship Curriculum and other conferences (Eating Disorder and Sports Medicine Journal Clubs, Child and Adolescent Psychiatry Didactic Sessions, Grand Rounds and Professor Rounds) with the other divisions' Pediatric fellows they will cover the six core competencies of: Medical Knowledge, Professionalism, Systems based practice, Interpersonal and Communication Skills, Patient Care, and Practice-based Learning and Improvement.

 During their first year, subspecialty fellows will begin to develop their research projects.
-Some fellows choose to apply for the MPH program through ӰԺ and start this training during the Spring semester of their first year.
 This will help solidify subspecialty fellows' research skills.
 The goal is that subspecialty fellows will have developed a well-defined research question by the end of their first year.
 They will have the option of presenting a poster on their research design at the annual Pediatric Fellowship Poster Session in April.

 Second Year